-- 1.12 Contributions are only required where a local need is identified and, therefore, there is an obligation to show how funds received will be spent within a prescribed period, how they will deal with the identified impact, and in a manner which will be set out by the LEA.
-The LEA will incorporate provision for the return of contributions after 10 years if not spent.
-In the majority of cases funds will be spent on the local primary or secondary school.
-However, the LEA reserves the right to allocate the funds to other schools if overall education strategy or changes in catchments or parental choice so demand and the concurrence of the Local Planning Authority is secured. - 1.13 In the event of increased costs of implementing additional school places, no additional contributions will be sought from developers.
-The contribution is a once-only payment linked to the planning permission. - 1.14 Contributions will be secured by direct payment or by way of a Section 106 Agreement.
-A contribution by way of the direct construction of classrooms etc, to an agreed standard is a preferred alternative to a financial contribution.
-The provision of temporary or mobile classrooms is not an acceptable alternative. - 1.15 Normally, contributions will be required no later than the first occupation of the new dwellings.
-In certain circumstances (e.g. on large sites) payment of contributions may be delayed or phased by agreement with the LEA.
+- 2.9 The Primary school contributions will normally apply to developments of 25 units or more in the three market towns of Selby, Tadcaster and Sherburn in Elmet and 15 or more dwellings in the rural areas regardless of site area.
+The Secondary school contributions will normally apply to developments of 150 dwellings or more and sites of 5 hectares or more.
+Care will be taken to ensure the total development site is not deliberately sub-divided and phased in an attempt to avoid this threshold. - 2.10 Forecasts of future school capacity and national population growth are made by the CSA over a three-year period.
+If, following these calculations the local primary school is deemed to be at capacity in year 3, contributions will be sought at the full rate.
+If the school is "X" places short of capacity and the development generates "Y" places, contributions will be sought on the difference between "X" and "Y".
+If "X" is greater than "Y" no contribution will be sought.
+Calculations will be based on the number of houses included in the detailed planning application.
+Any increase in the number of units approved through, for example, a revised application, will generate additional contributions.
+No account will be taken of the rate of house building on the site, as this is an uncertain variable. - 2.11 The basis of the calculations set above will be subject to review, independent audit and change in the light of new demographic and other trends. - 2.12 Contributions are only required where a local need is identified and, therefore, there is an obligation to show how funds received will be spent within a prescribed period, how they will deal with the identified impact, and in a manner which will be set out by the CSA.
+The CSA will incorporate provision for the return of contributions after 10 years if not spent.
+In the majority of cases funds will be spent on the local Primary or Secondary school.
+However, the CSA reserves the right to allocate the funds to other schools if overall education strategy or changes in catchments or parental choice so demand and the agreement of the District Council is secured. - 2.13 In the event of increased costs of implementing additional school places, no additional contributions will be sought from developers.
+The contribution is a once-only payment linked to the planning permission.
+Contributions will be secured by direct payment or by way of a Section 106 Agreement. - 2.14 An 'in kind' contribution to meeting identified need through the developer building classrooms for example to an agreed standard is a preferred alternative to a financial contribution.
+The provision of temporary or mobile classrooms is not an acceptable alternative.

+2.15 Normally, contributions will be required no later than the first occupation of the new dwellings.
+In certain circumstances (for example on large sites) payment of contributions may be delayed or phased by agreement with the CSA.

-2. Procedure
+3. Procedure